 Contrarian Culture Club Recommendations

-What to watch to keep you engaged and/or distracted this weekend: featuring Adolescence and Every Little Thing
+What to watch to keep you engaged and/or distracted this weekend: featuring The Residence and Eyes on the Prize III

 Are you looking for something to amuse, inspire, enlighten, or maybe just distract you from… well, everything?
 Each week, The Contrarian will share our culture picks—the best things to watch, read, listen to, follow, or go see right now.